An Ultimate Mobile Experience Drives 73% Of E-Commerce Sales

 🔹 lower checkout abandonment

 🔹 higher levels of security

 Mobile-first design is no longer an alien term for e-commerce providers.
 Over the years, there has been a rapid rise in mobile users across the globe.
 Thus mobile website testing is a critical approach while building your website.
 Andtesting on mobile devices is a non negotiable part of website building

 The complexity lies in providing a seamless user experience across the wide range of browsers and mobile devices.
 This can be a bottleneck for your time to market (TTM) and can further lead to a sub-standard user experience.
 You can be a notch above the competition by testing mobile view of website across the plethora of mobile screen sizes.

-Developer-friendly tools like LT Browser can help you develop mobile friendly websites at a faster pace.
-You can test your websites and web apps across 50+ screen resolutions faster and easier.
+Developer-friendly browser like LT Browser can help you develop mobile friendly websites at a faster pace.
+You can perform screen resolution tests of your websites and web apps across 50+ resolutions.

 With LT Browser, you can: